Can you do anything to protect yourself against air pollution? Answer: you can try, but the best way is to have cleaner air; or even move!

 Home air purifiers include devices that use electrical charges that cause particles to attach to surfaces or one another.
 But these can also create ozone, which is itself harmful to health.
 Some purifiers remove gases from the air, and may target relatively few chemicals.
 Others chiefly filter out particulates, the best being high-efficiency particulate air (HEPA) filters, and these may be the preferred option for trying to reduce air pollution at home.

 Hedley would not argue against any measure which might improve indoor air quality, especially for people who have symptoms and problems such as asthma, but in intensely polluted environments like Hong Kong excluding or controlling particles and gases from people’ homes sufficiently to protect health is difficult.
-“Filters can definitely reduce pollutants in a confined space but we need to go out to work and school and other activities of daily living,” he says.
+“Filters can definitely reduce pollutants in a confined space but we need to go out to work and school and other activities of daily living,” he said.
 “In such a situation I don’t know of any good empirical evidence that there are long term benefits from using filters, such as for asthma and bronchitis.”

 Reflecting his role in promoting community health, Hedley also remarks that it is out of the question that seven million Hongkongers can benefit from filtered air at home, as purifiers are costly compared to median income.
-In addition there is a question of how much difference a reduction in pollutant levels at home can make because “Pollutants have most of their effects at relatively low levels compared with our usual daily exposures” notes Hedley.
+In addition there is a question of how much difference a reduction in pollutant levels at home can make because “Pollutants have most of their effects at relatively low levels compared with our usual daily exposures” noted Hedley.
 “Even for intra-uterine growth in pregnant mothers, there are very clear effects of nitrogen dioxide or PM2.5 [small particulates] at levels way below WHO guidelines.
 The idea that filtering would make a difference to our overall exposures and risk in Hong Kong is probably pie in the sky.”

 Even if filters are used by people who are more susceptible to air pollution, and who can afford it, Hedley notes this would exclude the most deprived and vulnerable people in society, who are more likely to live in older buildings where doors or windows are often open.
 And, with electricity consumption requiring fossil fuel burning, he wonders about the net benefit to economic health and quality of life.